kmpm/nodemcu-uploader/README.md

 * SOH = 0x01
 * Single byte telling how much of the 128 bytes data that are actually used.
 * Data padded with random bytes to fill out the 128 bytes frame.

+This gives a total 130 bytes per block.

+The block size was decided for...

+1. Being close to xmodem from where the inspiration came
+2. A fixed size allow the use of the uart.on('data') event very easy.
+3. 130 bytes would fit in the receive buffer buffer.
+4. It would not waste that much traffic if the total size uploaded was not a multiple of the allowed datasize. a fixed